 You will also be subject to restrictions on where and how you can transfer benefits.

-If you were an active member of the L G P S on or after 6 April 2016 then fixed protection 2014 would have been lost.
+If you were an active member of the L G P S on or after 6 April 2016 then you would have lost fixed protection 2014.

 If you lose fixed protection 2014 you must notify H M R C within 90 days of the date on which you could first reasonably be expected to have known that an event had occurred which caused you to lose this protection.
 Failure to do so could result in a fine of £300 and a penalty of up to £60 per day after the initial fine has been issued until you supply them with the required notification.